aceade/tdntg/README.md

 - Can I damage it?

 ### Friendly AI
-Player-controlled ships will eventually have some autonomy, but will be overridden by the player.
+Player-controlled ships will eventually have some autonomy, but can be overridden by the player.
+This AI will initially handle collision avoidance, which can later be shared with moving enemies.

+**Collision avoidance criteria:
+Larger and faster ships have right-of-way over smaller ones

+### Sound design
+TBD

+### Graphics
+Minimalistic graphics

+## Deployment
+WebGL for prototype.
+If this expands to a larger piece, a standalone Windows/Linux/MacOS build may be made available.

+## Schedule

+**First release
+- Interface
+- Player-controlled ships: movement, attacking
+	- Collision avoidance
+	- Attacking requires player control for now
+- Initial objective: destroy ALL enemies

+**Second release
+Enemy ships shoot back:
+	- Target selection

+**Third release
+Enemy ships move